extremeshok/clamav-unofficial-sigs/README.md

  - Rename sanesecurity_dir to work_dir_sanesecurity, securiteinfo_dir to work_dir_securiteinfo, malwarepatrol_dir to work_dir_malwarepatrol, yararules_dir to work_dir_yararules, add_dir to work_dir_add, gpg_dir to work_dir_gpg, work_dir_configs to work_dir_work_configs
  - Rename yararules_enabled to yararulesproject_enabled
  - Rename all yararules to yararulesproject
+ - Fix to prevent disabled databases processing certian things which will not be used as they are disabled
  - Set minimum config required to 62
  - Bump config to 62